preyansh07/patient-management-system/README.md

 ### Further Improvements
 1. We can improve appointment scheduling with finer control on appointment time and avoiding conflict in appointments for both doctors and patients.
 2. We should secure MongoDB with authentication.
+3. We should support resetting passwords and a super-admin role who assigns appropriate roles to users.

 ## Summary